gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 effectively assigns that value to the interface at which time the compiler will store the type, value, and method data.

+We can clearly see the three parts of the inteface in that diagram: the `_type` is type information, `*data` is a pointer to the actual value, and the `itab` encodes the method set.

 # Examining Interface Data At Runtime with the Reflect Package

 Once a value is stored in an inteface, you can use the `reflect` package to examine its parts.
-The `reflect.Type` and `reflect.Value` types  provide methods to access portions of the interface.  `reflect.Type` focuses purely on operating on types and is therefore confined to the `_type` portion of the structure while `reflect.Value` has to combine type information with the value to allow programmers to examine and manipulate values and therefore has to peek into the `_type` as well as the `data`.
+The `reflect.Type` and `reflect.Value` types  provide methods to access portions of the interface.

+`reflect.Type` focuses on operating exposing data about types and is therefore confined to the `_type` portion of the structure while `reflect.Value` has to combine type information with the value to allow programmers to examine and manipulate values and therefore has to peek into the `_type` as well as the `data`.

 ## reflect.Type